What’s the Best Age to Learn Cello?

 Rose Park

-The recommended starting age for cello lessons is generally 8 or 9 years old.
-Although some children may begin as early as 6, most teachers suggest waiting until age 7, when children have the physical ability to hold the instrument properly and able to follow instructions.
+Most kids are ready to start cello lessons around age 8 or 9.
+Some may be able to begin as early as 6, but many teachers recommend waiting until about age 7, when children are usually big enough to hold the instrument comfortably and can follow instructions.

 Try a Half Hour Cello Lesson Completely For Free!